-- Set up network/workforce to install and service program equipment. - Provide field and office training, including safety training for field personnel. - Provide vehicles with proper signage in support of installation activities.
+- Set up network/workforce to install and service devices. - Ensure proper electrical and HVAC licensing in the state of New Mexico. - Provide field and office training, including safety training for field personnel. - Provide vehicles with proper signage in support of installation activities.
 PNM to approve signage for vehicle.